GuillaumeDupuy/Ytrack-Paris/python/subjects/Q04E06_custom_exception/README.md

 Create a method `build_ship` that return nothing and expect 5 arguments:

 * `fleet_name` as string, the name of an existing (or not) fleet in space dock.
-After new ships created, they will bo store to that fleet
+After new ships created, they will be stored to that fleet
 * `ship_class` as Spaceship subclass (ex: INterceptor, Destroyer...).
 Type of new ships
 * `quantity` as integer.
 The number of desired ships
 * `available_metal` as integer.
 User resource available stock